Nipatsku/websocket-data-visualization/README.md

 Binary communication is technically quite complex, but results in very efficient bandwidth usage - transferring 30000 data points / second uses approximately 120 kilobytes.

+To understand the benefit better, we can compare to the more traditional data transfer method - `JSON`, where all communication is done with UTF-8 encoded text.

+Quick testing in this scenario resulted in ~4 times less bandwidth usage with binary method.
+However, on top of this binary communication is simply more flexible in terms of bandwidth usage.
+For example, if data would be coming from an IoT sensor for example, 1 byte integers could be precise enough (rather than 4 byte floats) which would result in even 4 times less bandwidth usage.

 ## Try it yourself

 1. Install `Node.js`